 All four competitions are open events for all categories.
 Competitors in each event will not only vie to win each comp (and the awards that entails), but also to win the Overall Burn Series, which will be selected in each category based on each competitor’s combined performance throughout the entire series!
 For more details please download our Burn Series Rules & Guidelines.

-To be eligible for an Overall Burn Series title and awards, a competitor must compete in at least two Burn Series events.
+To be eligible for an Overall Burn Series title and awards, a competitor must compete in the Final Burn and at least two other Burn Series events.

 Series Passes are non-refundable.

 Single Comp Registrations are eligible for a refund up to one week prior to the event day, with a $5 cancellation fee.
 Requests made within one week are not eligible for a refund, but may be eligible for a credit.